entropicnoise/MiniMax-H3-Combined-Image-And-Reference-to-Video/README.md

 - **Target-frame image guides** — first, middle, and last images are placed at specific positions on the generated video's timeline.
 - **Ref2VA references** — images, videos, and audio act as reference material without being assigned to a fixed output frame.
-- Text to Video
+- Text to Video (when no reference or images are supplied)

-with 1-frame VAE, and length set to 1 frame, it can be used in "to image" workflows (MiniMax H3: T2I, REF2I, I2I).
+with length set to 1 frame and  1-frame VAE for image workflows, it can be used in "to image" workflows (MiniMax H3: T2I, REF2I, I2I).

 Both systems can be used independently or together.